Dig-A-Hash/bitcoin-node-hub/README.md

 ## Docker Support

 Install Docker Desktop, get it running then install the app using docker.

+Docker is not required for every deployment model, but it is fully supported and is the standard local workflow in this repository.

 ### Install NPM Packages using Docker